 About the Artist

 Christian Kolupski is a realist painter whose attraction to the beauty of the human face and its many nuanced expressions, as well as his empathy with his subjects, truly captured the spirit of Priority Thinking.
-Although he never received a formal education in the fine arts, Christian pursued self-directed studies under a number of different artists, many of whom served as mentors.
+Although he never had formal education in fine arts, Christian pursued self-directed studies under several of different artists.
+Many of them served as his mentors.

 Art instructor, David DeClerk, steered Christian toward representational painting.
 Artists Ed Salazar and Alan Boyle mentored Christian in indirect and direct oil painting methods.
 Artists Gail Chambers and Theresa Manns schooled Christian in ideal forms.
 Christian also considers the color concepts learned from Graydon Parrish through his Rational Painting forum to be pivotal to his development.